HorstBaerbel/MixxxReloopMixageMappings/README.md

 | **CUE / CUE 3**                     | If at cue point, plays until released.
 If not at cue point: If playing, goes to cue point and stops.
 If not playing, sets a cue point | If hot cue 3 is set, go to hot cue 3, else set hot cue 3 |
 | **⏯ / CUE 4**                       | Play / pause                                                                                                                          | If hot cue 4 is set, go to hot cue 4, else set hot cue 4 |

-The effect buttons and knobs on the left side apply to FX1, the ones on the right to FX2.
+The effect buttons and knobs on the left side apply to Effect Rack 1, the ones on the right to Effect Rack 2.

 ### General